roger-lem/NYC-election-districts/README.md

 # 2021 NYC election data

 Hello!
 This is a table of all the NYC Election Districts (read: precincts)!
-I synthesized it based on multiple data requests from the [NYC Board of Elections](https://vote.nyc/).
+It was synthesized based on multiple data requests from the [NYC Board of Elections](https://vote.nyc/).

 According the BoE's Candidate Records Unit, it's current for the June 2021 primary.
+## Source
+I made my email requests to boe.nyc and received two excel documents and one email containing the tables I needed.
+My goal was to create a list of every ED in the city.
+See "Raw docs" folder for the originals.

-## Columns
+## Table format
 | Election District  | County | Borough | Assembly District | City Council District | Tagged as unused |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | string, official format | string, sentence case | string, sentence case | string, number | string, number | boolean, TRUE if tagged |